tumblr tracker

 A Journey Through the Swap Meet

-My advise is to show up early and don’t plan on conquering it all.
+My advice is to show up early and don’t plan on conquering it all.
 The booths will seem endless as you start your stroll into the Aloha Flea Market.

 You will no doubt second guess yourself whether you’ve started off in the right direction, and in the right row for that matter…trust me everyone does!

-If you are only going to have one shopping on Oahu extravaganza, this might be the right choice.
-You’ll find just about everything here, from Aloha shirts to used surfboards.
+If you are only going to have one shopping extravaganza on Oahu, this might be the right choice.
+You’ll find just about everything here, from Aloha shirts to used surfboards, and everything in-between.
+Take your time as I have found lots of good finds through out this marketplace.

 What you'll find...